nickstrijbos/nickstrijbos/README.md

 - 👋 Hi, I’m @nickstrijbos.
-I am a Cloud Engineer @cloudiction
+I am a Lead DevOps Engineer @cloudiction
-- 👀 I’m interested in Cloud platforms such as AWS, Azure cloud.
+- 👀 I’m interested in Cloud platforms such as Azure, AWS and DevOps toolings.
-- 🌱 I’m currently learning Azure Fundamentals (AZ-900), Terraform, ansible.
+- 🌱 I’m currently learning Go.

 <!---
 nickstrijbos/nickstrijbos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.